 Call CADS on the professionals only phone

 line.
 This number can be found in the

 staffroom.
 Have a discussion with a

 Consultant Social Worker.
-A copy of the

-discussion with be securely emailed or
+Make a record of

-posted to you.
-Follow the advice given by the
+the discussion held.
+Follow the advice given

-Consultant social worker.
+by the Consultant social worker.

 Keep a record for your own agency's

+safeguarding recording process